jonathf/matlab2cpp/README.md

 Note that it is not meant as a complete tool for creating runnable C++ code.
 For example, the `eval`-function will not be supported because there is no general way to implement it in C++.
-Instead the program is aimed as support tool, which aims at speed up the conversion process as much as possible for a user that needs to convert Matlab programs by hand anyway.
-The software does this by converting the basic structures of the Matlab-program (functions, branches, loops, etc.), adds variable declarations, and for some lower level code, do a complete translation.
+Instead the program is aimed as a support tool, which aims at speed up the conversion process as much as possible for a user that needs to convert Matlab programs by hand anyway.
+The software does this by converting the basic structures of the Matlab-program (functions, branches, loops, etc.), adds variable declarations, and for some simple code, do a complete translation.
 Any problem the program encounters will be written in a log-file.

 Currently, the code will not convert the large library collection of functions that Matlab currently possesses.
 However, there is no reason for the code not to support these features in time.

 Installation
 ------------